will0w7/MoneyLooter/README.md

 ❌ = Not compatible

 **Note:** Since Wrath and TBC no longer have official servers and are causing some issues with CurseForge, I will no longer be supporting these versions but I will continue packaging the TOC files in the addon.

+## Price source order

+1. TSM
+2. Auctionator
+3. Auctioneer (**_disabled_** the addon is broken and not updated)
+4. OribosExchange (only Retail)
+5. RECrystallize (only Retail, available in Wago)

+It's a cascading fallback system, if TSM doesn't find a price, it will look for it in Auctionator, then in Auctioneer, etc. When it finds a valid price, it doesn't continue searching in other addons.

+For example, if it finds a valid price in TSM, it won't search in Auctionator or other addons.

 ## Usage